HyperTag/documentation/src/content/cloud-destinations/rubicon.md

 ### MetaRouter Side

-Within your MetaRoter Rubicon connector UI, give your new connection a unique name.
+Within your MetaRouter Rubicon connector UI, give your new connection a unique name.

 Then, paste your Page ID into the `pid` field, and your Conversion ID into the `Conversion ID` field.
 In the `Conversion Events` area, paste in any conversion event names given to you by Rubicon.
 If you have more than one conversion event, choose the `+` icon to add more.